cbelsole/GamifyingFormatter/README.md

 # GamifyingFormatter
 ![Achievements and Trophies](/achievement.png)

 GameifyingFormatter is here to solve your testing woes.
 With trophies and achievements it makes running tests fun.
+This project was created so that you could use it as a stand alone test runner or extend it and add achievements to your own test runner.

 These are the achievements you can get points for right now:
 Fixing failed tests